postgres-ai/custom-images/README.md

 - timescaledb

 ### How to extend

-- You can fork this repository and extend `Dockerfile`, then build your own images.
+- You can fork this repository and extend `Dockerfile`, then build your own images
-- Proposals to add more extensions to this repository are welcome https://gitlab.com/postgres-ai/custom-images/-/issues.
+- Proposals to add more extensions to this repository are welcome https://gitlab.com/postgres-ai/custom-images/-/issues

-### Complete list of available extensions
+### The complete list of available extensions
 | name | version | comment |
 | --- | --- | --- |
 | adminpack          | 2.0             | administrative functions for PostgreSQL |